VanshD-7657/Web-Scraping-Learning-Projects/Readme.md

 │   │   └── Script that scrapes IPL Auction 2025 player data and stores it in a CSV file.
 │   │
 │   └── 📁 Flipkart_Data_Record/
-│       └── Script that extracts product details (name, price, rating, etc.) from Flipkart and saves them in a CSV file.
+│       └── Script that extracts product details (Name, Price, Rating and Description ) from Flipkart and saves them in a CSV file.
 │
 └── README.md
 ```